chetansinghsajwan/notes/unix/unix.md

 It is not **open source**.

-The word "UNIX" refers to an operating system specification AND the original implementation of it at Bell Labs.
+The word "UNIX" refers to an operating system specification and also the original implementation of it at Bell Labs.

 ## History